Vault-FTC/MoleMotion/README.md

 This repository contains the public FTC SDK for the Power Play (2022-2023) competition season.

 ## Welcome!
 This project is a path following prototype for mecanum drivebases.
+The name is a chemistry joke, if you were wondering.

 ## Getting Started
 If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Blocks-Tutorial) to get familiar with how to use the control system: